GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/01.301-310/09.Good-and-Great/docs.md

 ---
+title: |
-title: 309.
-Good and Great
+    309. Good and Great - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 309.
+Good and Great.
+Let the whole Creation cry Glory to the Lord on high!
+Heav'n and earth, awake and sing "God is good, and therefore King."
+    keywords:  |
-    keywords: Christ in Song, Good and Great, Let the whole Creation cry,
+        Christ in Song, adventhymnals, advent hymnals, Good and Great, Let the whole Creation cry.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 309. GOOD AND GREAT
+####  Christ in Song,

 ```txt
 1.